puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 Overview
 --------

 Puppet Dashboard is a locally-hosted Ruby on Rails web app that interfaces with Puppet.
-It will run on most modern Unix-like OSes, including Mac OS X and most Linux distributions, requires a certain amount of supporting infrastructure, and can be deployed and served in a variety of ways.
+It will run on most modern Unix-like OSes (including Mac OS X and most Linux distributions), requires a certain amount of supporting infrastructure, and can be deployed and served in a variety of ways.

 In outline, getting Dashboard running is going to consist of: